lovetoys/lovetoys/README.md

 Another way is to just download a [tarball](https://github.com/lovetoys/lovetoys/releases) and copy the files into your project folder.
 The third way is to use Luarocks.
 Execute `luarocks install lovetoys`.

 To use Lovetoys in your project, just `require('lovetoys.lovetoys')` once.
+Lovetoys injects its classes into the global namespace for convenience (If you don't like this: Future versions of Lovetoys will allow you to turn it off).

 For an example on how to use the lovetoys have a look at our [example](https://github.com/Lovetoys/Lovetoys-examples) repository.

 ### Debugging

 If you want debug messages, set the global variable `lovetoyDebug = true` after adding lovetoys.
-This will enable more detailed logging.
+This will enable more verbose logging.

 ## API Reference